About Guides What I Use

 Remotion has a lot more packed in than most people realise.
 Here are the features worth knowing about.

-- 73D elements.
-Remotion supports Three.js, which means Claude can add 3D rotating objects, product spins, or abstract 3D backgrounds to your videos.
+• 73D elements.
+Remotion supports a 3D graphics library called Three.js, which means Claude can add 3D rotating objects, product spins, or abstract 3D backgrounds to your videos.
+You don't need to know anything about 3D -- just describe what you want.

 Just describe what you want.
 "Add a ding sound when the stat appears."
 "Use a slide transition between scenes."
 "Make the chart animate from zero."
 The Remotion skill teaches Claude exactly how to implement each feature correctly.